Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 Period.
 End of Story.
 The End.

-This is the best chance we have as parents to connect with our children and find out what is going on in their lives.
-If everyone is too busy with tech, then we lose out on this important family time.
+This is the best chance you have as parents to connect with your children and find out what is going on in their lives.
+If everyone is too busy with tech, then you lose out on this important family time.

 5. There is No Tech Behind Closed Doors

 There is plenty of evidence to support that when children have TV’s, computers and other technology in their bedrooms it is not a great idea.
 However, this is really a family by family choice.
 Whatever you choose though, there is NEVER a reason that a child (toddler to teen) needs to have technology of any kind behind a closed door.
-It simply invites trouble and while most of us want to trust our kids, why provide temptation that isn’t absolutely necessary.
+It simply invites trouble and while you want to trust your kids, why provide temptation that isn’t absolutely necessary.

 6. Chores and Homework Come Before TV and Video Games

 This goes back to technology being a privilege and not a right.
-Our kids need to be able to put their responsibilities to their family first and also to adopt the work before play principle.
-This is also a step in teaching our children about priorities and how to put first things first.
+Your kids need to be able to put their responsibilities to their family first and also to adopt the work before play principle.
+This is also a step in teaching your children about priorities and how to put first things first.

 7. Turn it Off is NOT a Negotiation